Online Master's Information Systems

 Ranked Among the Best Online Graduate Business Programs

-For the fourth year in a row, CTU's Master of Science in Management degree programs are ranked among the Best Online Graduate Business Porgrams (excluding MBA) by U.S. News and World Report.**
+For the seventh year in a row, CTU's Master of Science in Management degree programs are ranked among the Best Online Master's in Business Programs (excluding MBA) by U.S. News and World Report.*

 Manage your education with your smartphone or tablet anytime, anywhere with CTU Mobile.
-Classes begin every 8 weeks and run 5½ weeks long.
+Classes start 9 times per year and run 5 weeks long.

 CTU is institutionally accredited by the Higher Learning Commission www.hlcommission.org